incompiuto/incompiuto/README.md

-- 👋 Hi, I’m @incompiuto
-- 👀 I’m interested in mathematics and Java
-- 🌱 I’m currently learning to compete in Waterloo's Canadian Computing Contest.
-- 💞️ I’m looking to collaborate on solving competition questions
+- Hello, I'm Yohan Kim
+- I'm currently enrolled in the Computer Science program at the University of Toronto St. George Campus.
+- Looking to participate in my first few hackathons in my first year
-- 📫 How to reach me: @incompiuto on discord and _yohan.kim on instagram.
+- @incompiuto on discord and @_yohan.kim on instagram.

 <!---
 incompiuto/incompiuto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.